Blotch3D/Blotch3D/README.md

 All model meshes, textures, fonts, etc. used by the 3D hardware must be created and accessed by the same thread, because supported hardware platforms require it (like OpenGL, etc.).
-Its best to assume all Blotch3D and MonoGame objects should be created and accessed in that thread.
+You can assume all Blotch3D and MonoGame objects must be created and accessed in that thread.

 You must instantiate a class derived from BlWindow3D.
 It will create the 3D window and make it visible, and create a single thread that we'll